alvinng4/grav_sim/docs/getting_started/index.md

 ///

 /// tab | Windows
-The package is available on PyPI.
-However, I am not sure if it would work on Windows.
-Try following the guides for MacOS / Linux.
-If it does not work, please refer to [Installation in Python](installation_in_python.md), or install WSL (Windows Subsystem for Linux).
+Installation is a bit complicated on Windows.
+You will need to compile the C library and then install the Python wrapper.
+You may follow the instructions in [Installation in Python](installation_in_python.md).
 ///